The Patagonian weasel (Lyncodon patagonicus) is classified as a small mustelid and is the only member of the genus Lyncodon.

 Males’ territories usually overlap with those of several females.
 They also monitor their reproductive state by using chemical cues.

-Reproductive behaviour and parental care in Patagonian weasels are unknown.
+Reproductive behavior and parental care in Patagonian weasels are unknown.
 Similar to all mammals, the female nurses her young.

-Mustelids generally produce altricial young, which resides in a burrow or den until they are able to walk and their eyes are open.
+Mustelids generally produce altricial young, which reside in a burrow or den until they can walk and open their eyes.

 The lifespan of the Patagonian weasel is unknown as there is little to no information about this species.

-Patagonian weasels have been seen to enter burrows of Microcavia and Ctenomys in pursuits of prey.
-The defensive behaviour of the Patagonian weasel is expressed when cornered.
-Its neck pelage erects to show its hostility.
+Patagonian weasels have been seen entering the caves of Microcavia and Ctenomys in pursuit of prey.
+The defensive behavior of the Patagonian weasel is expressed when cornered.
+Its neck pelage is erected to show its hostility.

 It has been seen to be active both at dusk and at dawn.